Havenly raises $12.5 million for virtual interior design platform

 Interior design startup Havenly has raised $12.5 million in a series B round of funding led by Foundry Group, with participation from Industry Ventures, Chicago Ventures, and Kickstart Fund.

 Founded out of Denver in 2014, Havenly offers an online platform that connects homeowners with vetted interior designers while minimizing financial extravagance.
-Havenly users answer a few style-focused questions, upload some photos, and then receive customized designs and suggestions for products that can be procured directly through Havenly.
-Customers can choose from two packages: the $79 “mini” offering, which includes three distinct design ideas, one design concept, and two revisions; and the $199 “full” offering, which includes a 3D room layout visualization.
+Users answer a few style-focused questions, upload some photos, and then receive customized designs and suggestions for products that can be procured directly through Havenly.
+Customers can choose from two packages: the $79 mini offering, which includes three distinct design ideas, one design concept, and two revisions; and the $199 full offering, which includes a 3D room layout visualization.

 As part of its service, Havenly said that it taps into millions of products from more than 400 furnishing partners.